LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Check Python Version](http://127.0.0.1/assets/lab1-6.png)

 #### Install pip3
-To manage Python packages, install `pip3`, the most popular package installer for Python.
+To manage Python packages, install `pip3`, the most popular package installer for Python to install third-party libraries and dependencies.
 Use the following command:
 ```bash
 sudo apt install -y python3-pip
 ```
 This command installs `pip3` and confirms the installation.

 ![Installing pip3](http://127.0.0.1/assets/lab1-7.png)

-> **Note:** pip3 is essential for installing third-party libraries and dependencies that are required for various Python projects.

 ### [2] Install awscli
 To install AWS CLI and upgrade to latest version: